JiayueZhang/jiayuezhang.github.com/_posts/2017-09-25-welcome-to-jekyll.markdown

 comments: true
 ---

 Since all the fancy blogs have comment function, why not take a shot?
-A simple to implement it is to use [Disqus][disqus].
+A simple way to implement it is to use [Disqus][disqus].

 ## 1
 Sign up a Disqus account and choose "I want to install Disqus on my site".
 Then fill out the form and select a plan.
 I chose the commericial-free plan and the Jekyll platfrom.